Baku–Supsa Pipeline: History

 The preparations for the pipeline's construction started in 1994.
 On 8 March 1996, President of Azerbaijan Heydar Aliyev and President of Georgia Eduard Shevardnadze agreed on the establishment of Baku–Supsa pipeline.
 The trilateral contract was signed between Azerbaijan International Operating Company, SOCAR and the Government of Georgia.
-At the same year the lead contract of the project was awarded to Kværner.
+In the same year, the lead contract of the project was awarded to Kværner.
 The pipeline was completed in 1998.
 On 17 April 1999, the inauguration ceremony of the Supsa Oil Terminal took place.
 The total costs of the construction of the pipeline and terminal were US$556 million.

 The oil transportation by the pipeline was stopped on 21 October 2006 after abnormalities were revealed during the inspections on the pipeline.
 The large scale repair and replacement included replacement and re-routing of pipeline sections near Zestaponi in Georgia and Kura River crossing in Azerbaijan.
 Also several defects of the Soviet times sections were repaired.
 In total, the repair works cost US$53 million.
 The oil shipment restarted in June 2008.

 After a major explosion and fire, which closed the Baku–Tbilisi–Ceyhan pipeline on 6 August 2008, the Baku–Supsa Pipeline was used to re-route Azeri oil deliveries.
 On 12 August 2008, BP closed the pipeline temporarily for safety reasons because of the South Ossetia conflict.
-On August 10th and 12th 2008, the Russian aviation had bombed the pipeline.
+On August 10 and 12 2008, the Russian aviation had bombed the pipeline.
 In Summer of 2012 pipeline was down a month for a maintenance.

 In July 2015 Russian troops demarcating the de facto border of the self-proclaimed Republic of South Ossetia, pushed forward the border line near the village of Orchosani and thereby taking control over a short length of the pipeline.

 Analysts suggest that this was a Russian reaction to dissuade Georgia from making further moves towards joining NATO.